>US protecting corporate AI monopolies already

 Anonymous

 Source of pic?
 Thr EO yesterday only applied to gov related activities.
-The private sector is untouched by the glownaggers.
-What the fuck is the pic about?
+The private sector is untouched by the glowBlack folk.
+What the frick is the pic about?
 I didn't see any specifics in the EO press release.

 Anonymous